 November 06, 2018

-To do this, researchers analyzed data from more than 400 million people using publicly available family trees.
+Researchers analyzed data from more than 400 million people using publicly available family trees.
 Since the study was focused on the lifetime of individuals, the study looked at only those who were born in the 1800s or early 1900s and were deceased.

 But the life spans of spouses also tended to be similar.
 This could be due to spouses sharing a similar environment, the study said.
-Because they share a home, it’s likely that they share non-genetic factors like diet and sleep habits, which could influence life span.
+Because they live in the same household, they may share many nongenetic factors, from diet to sleep habits, that could influence life span.

-The whole reason we’ve been under the impression that longevity is inherited allllll this time is because previous studies failed to take into account that people tend choose romantic partners with similar traits to their own.
+The whole reason we’ve been under the impression that longevity is inherited allllll this time is because previous studies failed to take into account that people tend to choose romantic partners with similar traits to their own.
 Which means that past studies may have overestimated the heritability of life span, the researchers said.